Quansight/Quansight-website/apps/labs/posts/free-threaded-python-rollout.md

 Our main takeaway so far: it's challenging, but tractable!
 And fun as well:)

-We've only just scratched the surface, there'll be a lot to do - from key complex packages like PyO3 (of key importance for projects using Rust) and PyTorch, to the sheer volume of smaller packages with extension modules.
+We've only just scratched the surface, there'll be a lot to do - from key complex packages like PyO3 (important for projects using Rust) and PyTorch, to the sheer volume of smaller packages with extension modules.
 The lessons we are learning, as far as they are reusable, are going into the documentation at